 This dog breed has a low activity level that can range into moderate at times.
 This isn’t to say that they are couch potatoes because they are actually quite energetic!
 But, they are also small and tire easily.
 A Chiweenie tends to be happy with some daily walks and playtime.

-A fully-grown Chiweenie usually stands 8-12 inches tall at the shoulder and weighs 5-25 pounds.
+A fully-grown Chiweenie usually stands 6-12 inches tall at the shoulder and weighs 5-25 pounds.
 Looking at the parents can give you a better idea of what size to expect in a specific fully-grown Chiweenie.

-A Chiweenie is also sometimes called the “Mexican Hotdog” or “German Taco” since they are a long-bodied dog and their parent breeds originated in Mexico and Germany.
+A Chiweenie is also sometimes jokingly called the “Mexican Hot Dog” or “German Taco” since they are a long-bodied dog and their parent breeds originated in Mexico and Germany.